-Easy melting ice science activities are perfect all year round!
-We enjoy melting ice activities for simple science and sensory play.
+Easy melting ice activities for preschoolers are perfect all year round!
+We enjoy ice melting science and sensory play for kids.
 Icy science is a classic preschool science experiment that can be presented in so many ways!
 Simple ice science is perfect for beginner scientists and even older kids too!
-I always enjoy participating in our ice science melts.
-Just one of our simple science activities.
+I always enjoy participating in our melting ice science experiments.
+We love simple science activities for preschoolers.

-Ice science is pretty cool, but it’s also fairly easy to set up.
+Ice science is pretty cool and it’s also fairly easy to set up.
 We enjoy freezing water for play in many different shaped containers!
-There’s always and in treating way to create a new theme for the season or holiday.
+There’s always new and interesting ways to create an ice theme activity for the season or holiday.

 HOW TO MAKE ICE BLOCKS